How to unclog stuffy ears

 It’s ragweed season – the time of year rife with runny noses, sore throats and stuffy ears.
 You may be dealing with a river of mucus from postnasal drip, but why do your ears become clogged?

-Stuffy ears are caused by sinus inflammation or sinus pressure pushing on the inside of your ear sinuses, which causes a clogged sensation.
-Most people don't realize their sinuses are all connected – from the nasal passage to the ears and down the back of your throat.
+Stuffy ears are often caused by sinus inflammation or pressure that affects the Eustachian tubes, creating a clogged sensation.
+Most people don't realize their sinuses are connected to the nasal passages, ears and back of the throat.

 So how do you get rid of stuffy ears?
 Here are a few tips: